 Pale-colored stools.
 If the duct draining bile into the intestine is blocked by pancreatic cancer, the stools may lose their brown color and become pale or clay-colored.
 Urine may become darker.

 As it grows and spreads, pancreatic cancer affects the whole body.
-Constitutional symptoms can include:
+Such symptoms can include:

 Loss of appetite